bitblends/scalametrics/gh-pages/docs/metrics-overview/cyclomatic-complexity.md

 ## Quick refactoring recipes

 Refactoring for lower *perceived* complexity is mostly about **making decisions obvious**.
-The goal isn’t to chase a smaller number at any cost—it’s to shape the code so the decisions are easy to see, name, and test.
+The goal isn’t to chase a smaller number at any cost, it’s to shape the code so the decisions are easy to see, name, and test.
 Here are some small but effective moves to consider:

 ### 1. Small decision tree <span class="badge">Complexity = 3</span>